 Jupiter is rising at 4:40 a.m. on March 9th and 4:00 a.m. on the 22nd.
 Saturn follows rising at 5:10 a.m. on the 9th and 4:25 a.m. by March 22nd.

-Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights currently from 8 to 10 p.m.
+Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights now from 8:30 to 10:30 p.m.
 RLM is located on the southeast corner of Dean Keeton and Speedway.
 Take the elevator to the 17th floor and follow the signs to the telescope.

-Public viewing at the 9 inch refractor at Painter Hall is on Friday and Saturday nights currently from 8 to 10 p.m.
+Public viewing at the 9-inch refractor at Painter Hall is on Friday and Saturday nights now from 8:30 to 10:30 p.m.
 Painter Hall is located on 24th street about halfway between Speedway and Guadalupe and is northeast of the UT Tower.
-To get to the telescope, take the elevator to the 5th floor and exit to the left.
-Follow the 5th floor hallway to the end and take the staircase through the double doors on the left.
-Once you reach the 6th floor, go to your right and follow the signs up to the telescope.
+Take the elevator to the 5th floor then take the stairs up to the 6th floor and follow the signs up to the telescope.

-Please note that there will be no public viewing the week starting Monday March 16th due to Spring Break.
+There will be no viewing on UT campus telescopes the week of March 16th during Spring Break.